-GPS navigation aids use batteries, and are often rendered unusable in extreme conditions.
+Electronic navigation aids use batteries, and one day it WILL let you down, normally at the worst possible time!
 We will teach you the skills necessary to navigate yourself to where you want to be, whether it is the top of a mountain, back to your tent or the local pub!
-Our courses can be aimed at any level, from What is a map, to contour interpretation, and slope aspect.
+Our courses can be aimed at any level, from what is a map, to contour interpretation, and getting ready for your Mountain Leader award.

 Who teaches us?